pdesrosiers/HOLMES/README.md

 ### Examples

-* Some examples are provided in the folder `doc`.
+* Some examples are provided in the folder `doc`
-* The script `example1.py` explaines how to analyze existing presence/absence data with the asymptotic method
+* The script `example1.py` explaines how to analyze existing presence/absence data with the asymptotic method.
 * The script `example2.py` generates synthetic presence/absence data from a list a facets defing a simplicial complex.

 ## References